 First prize for the Student Paper Award includes $500 travel voucher, conference fee paid by EDRA, and a one year EDRA student membership.
 Second place prize is a one year EDRA student membership.
 All student award finalists merit recognition in EDRA publications.

 The EDRA Student Design Awards are distinguished by their recognition of environmental designs that respond to human factors in the conception of the full range of environmental scales through the infusion of research findings and users’ inputs on the needs of human’s in the built world.
 The Student Design Awards criteria are underpinned by EDRA’s mission of advancing and disseminating behavior and design research toward improving understanding of the relationships between people and their environments and seek to recognize student projects that demonstrate excellence in the design of humane environments.

 We invite submissions of exemplary environmental design work at a range of scales from urban design, to landscape, to architecture, to interior and industrial design completed by EDRA student members.
-Design projects should have been completed by January 2012 and should emphasize a link between research and design, demonstrating how an understanding of human interaction, use and experience can inspire excellent environmental design.
+To be eligible for consideration for a student design award you must submit your abstract by the poster submission deadline of November 16.
+Design projects should have been completed by January 2014 and should emphasize a link between research and design, demonstrating how an understanding of human interaction, use and experience can inspire excellent environmental design.

-Those design projects which are accepted for presentation at EDRA44Providence will have the opportunity to indicate if they wish their project to be considered for this award, and if so, a pdf of the poster must be submitted to EDRA Headquarters by March 14, 2013 in order to qualify.
+Those design projects which are accepted for presentation at EDRA47Raleigh will have the opportunity to indicate if they wish their project to be considered for this award, and if so, those materials will be judged onsite by the EDRA Awards Committee.

 Submitted projects will be judged in four areas: